 The 2008-2013 Housing Element contained a number of programs designed to facilitate affordable housing production, remove constraints on housing production, and ensure equal housing opportunities.
 Several of these programs called for amendments to the Municipal Code to create zoning for certain housing types or to remove obsolete or restrictive provisions.
-These proposed amendments were assembled into the Zoning Ordinance Amendment Nos.
-407 and 421 that were adopted by the City in July 2013 and July 2015, respectively.
-In addition, Ordinance No. 416 was adopted in September 2014 to amend the Zoning Map to be consistent with the General Plan Land Use Map.
+Since the adoption of the fourth-cycle 2008-2013 Housing Element in 2012, the following amendments to the Zoning Ordinance occurred: